GothenburgBitFactory/tw.org/content/docs/30second.md

 title: "Taskwarrior - 30-Second Tutorial"
 ---

-### 30-Second Tutorial
+# 30-Second Tutorial

-Let\'s get started.
-Here\'s a quick demonstration showing how to perform basic task management.
+Let's get started.
+Here's a quick demonstration showing how to perform basic task management.

 Here is an explanation of what is happening.
 First add two tasks.